Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Asymptotics of the mixing density

+\begin{remark} Theorem \ref{T:zhb} is a minor generalization of similar propositions obtained in \cite{H} and \cite{B}.
+The difference between those propositions and our Theorem 3 is that \cite{H} assumes that all the chi-squared variables in (\ref{E:klm4}) are central, in Theorem 2 in \cite{B} they are all assumed noncentral, while in our Theorem \ref{T:zhb}, we may have any combination of central and non-central chi-squared variables.

-The asymptotic behavior of the complementary distribution function of an infinite linear combination of independent central chi-square random variables was characterized by Zolotarev in \cite{Z}.
-Zolotarev's results were generalized to the case of noncentral chi-square variables by Beran (see \cite{B}).
-Beran used some ideas from \cite{H} in his work.
-We will employ Beran's results in the present paper.
-More precisely, Theorem 2 in \cite{B} will be used below.
-This theorem provides an asymptotic formula for the complementary distribution function of an infinite linear combination of independent noncentral chi-square random variables.
-A sharper formula for the distribution density $q_T$ of such a random variable can be extracted from the proof of Theorem 2 in \cite{B} (see the very end of that proof).
-Adapting Beran's result to our case and taking into account estimate (\ref {E:dell}) (this estimate is needed to check the validity of the conditions in Beran's theorem), we see that
+Theorem 2 in \cite{B} provides an asymptotic formula for the complementary distribution function (tail) of an infinite linear combination of independent noncentral chi-square random variables.
+A sharper formula for the distribution density of such a linear combination can be extracted from the proof of Theorem 2 in \cite{B} (see the very end of that proof). \end{remark}